 Vida’s daughter, Ellisa, had a successful ride that day aboard her beloved Rosie and their sponsors were celebrating with her.
-After the last rider made it in safely, there was a calm across the grounds.
+After the last rider made it in safely past the finish line, there was a calm across the grounds.
 Horses were cared for, riders got cleaned up, and the awards dinner commenced with excited chatter about the day’s triumphs and challenges on the trail.
 Vida knew that the raffle drawing for the horse would be the last event of the evening and she was tied up in anxious knots!
 By the time they announced for everyone to have their ticket stubs handy for the drawing, she thought she might burst or pass out!

 As you can imagine, there was immense interest in the gorgeous, fiery Arabian, who certainly did his part to fundraise by prancing, snorting and showing off his athleticism without effort!
 It was almost as if he had been instructed to ‘work the crowd’.
 Vida dug out her 5 precious tickets.
 Meanwhile, Boyd Zontelli held his arm above his head, his collection of raffle ticket stubs literally extending from his hand in the air, cascading to the ground where they accumulated in a pile in front of him.
 Apparently, he had bought three thousand dollars’ worth of entries!
 “Oh, boy,” Vida thought, her brow creased with concern.

 Her daughter, Ellisa, was simply in awe and when Mr. Zontelli offered them $5,000 on the spot for him, she prayed her mother would turn him down.
 She certainly did, and the story did not stop there!
-This $20 raffle horse named “Mhetro” not only went to this loving home but received top training from Callie Thornburgh, a local up and coming prominent trainer in the area.
+This $20 raffle horse named “Mhetro” not only went to this loving home but received his training from Callie Thornburgh, a local up and coming prominent trainer in the area.
 Ms. Vida had followed her heart and dared to dream.
 Not three years later, Ellisa competed on Mhetro and won the AERC (American Endurance Ride Conference) Jr National Mileage Championship, and ranked seventh in the National Hundred Miler Rider/Horse team out of juniors and adults that same year!
-Mhetro even qualified for the Race of Champions that year, but his young rider was not old enough to compete since it was not open to junior riders.
+Mhetro even qualified for the Race of Champions that year, but his young rider was not old enough to compete since it was not open to junior riders at the time.
 To this day, Vida encourages others to hold fast to their dreams, to listen to their gut, and of course…to always listen to Mom!